-Rotorua provides a huge abundance of things to do and places to go for all members of the family.¬†Rotorua is very well organised to ensure your family has a wonderful holiday, including a wealth of holiday activity providers who¬†save you¬†time and effort and¬†provide you with a dazzling array of¬†entertainment experiences — from peaceful tours through to adrenalin-pumping action, in the air, on the¬†lake, river, or land.¬†¬†¬†¬†
+If you’re wondering what to do in Rotorua¬†with your family, we’ve compiled a list of things to do under 7 different types of activity.
+There should be something in here to suit everyone in the family!
+Rotorua really is the best family holiday destination, with a wealth of¬†activity providers who¬†save you¬†time and effort and¬†provide you with a dazzling array of¬†entertainment experiences — from peaceful tours through to adrenalin-pumping action, in the air, on the¬†lake, river, or land.¬†¬†¬†¬†

 In fact, there is such a mind-boggling array¬†of¬†wonderful attractions and distractions, that we have divided them up into themes to help you plan your holiday.
 The themes include:

 - Take Flight — get a bird’s eye view of the Rotorua district